rackerlabs/docs-cloud-dns/api-docs/getting-started/examples/gs-add-records.rst

     }

 You can now call List domain details again to confirm that the records are added to your domain.
-See `List domain details <gs-list-domain>` for instructions.
+See :ref:`List domain details <gs-list-domain>` for instructions.